wloderhose/TableViewScrollAndSelect/README.md

 1. **`TableViewScrollAndSelectController` does not replace `UITableViewController` or create a `UITableView` for you.** You must instantiate a `TableViewScrollAndSelectController` from your `UITableViewController`, passing in your `UITableView` as a parameter, to which it will hold a weak reference.

 2. **Your `UITableView` *must* have a superview.** This is due to the fact that a transparent view is added over the top of your table view to handle the pan gestures.
-There are 2 main ways you can accomplishing this:
+There are 2 main ways you can accomplish this:
     1. Put your `UITableViewController` inside a `UINavigationController` (recommended).
     2. Manually create your table view controller using a generic `UIViewController`.
         * Instantiate and add your `UITableView` as a subview.